daydreamersjp/DataScienceTechInstitute/DataWrangling/MiniProject/README.md

 <br>

+## Connecting to SQL Server and Getting a Table
 After importing pyodbc library by `import pyodbc`, `pyodbc.connect(...)` will give you an access to SQL data base.
 Here's a sample code to kick off SQL query and get all records with all columns from `dbo.Customer` to a pandas dataframe object `customerDf`.